 There are some animals that like to feast on the millipedes.
 So this solution works if you can bring them to your potted plants.

 Animals like frogs, toads, ravens, pigeons like to eat the millipedes.
-You can also raise some chickens that would eat up the millipedes.
+You can also raise some chickens that would eat up the millipede in house plant.
 The benefit of chickens is you can get some eggs and chicken manure as well.

 This solution will only work if your potted plants are outdoors and you have a garden that can be suitable to hold such animals.